arnavdeore/Car-Sales-Data-Analysis/README.md

 ## Scope of the Project
 The Car Sales Dashboard covers the following key aspects:
-   1. Sales Overview – Year-to-Date (YTD) and Month-to-Date (MTD) sales performance, including Year-over-Year (YOY) growth and comparisons with previous years.
+   1. Sales Overview – Year-to-date (YTD) and Month-to-Date (MTD) sales performance, including Year-over-Year (YOY) growth and comparisons with previous years.
-   2. Average Price Analysis – Evaluating the average sale price across time periods and measuring growth.
+   2. Average Price Analysis – Evaluating the average sale price across periods and measuring growth.
    3. Cars Sold Metrics – Tracking the number of cars sold and comparing it with previous periods.
    4. Geographical and Demographic Insights – Analyzing car sales by dealer region, body style, and color.